 We have hours and hours of content, 100’s of participants, seven thought-provoking panel discussions, eight community/special interest Prides, four choirs, 11 organisations, and even eight politicians.

-Massive thanks to those who have joined us so brilliantly – quickly realising that this is the time to support, and appreciating that lifting our LGBTQ+ family in uncertain times is exactly what a community does.
+Massive thanks to those who have joined us so brilliantly – quickly realising that this is the time to support and lifting our LGBTQ+ family is exactly what a community does.